goauthentik/authentik/website/docs/providers/proxy/header_authentication.md

 ## Receiving authentication

-By default, when *Receive header authentication* is enabled, authentik will intercept the authorization header.
+By default, when _Intercept header authentication_ is enabled, authentik will intercept the authorization header.
 If the authorization header value is invalid, an error response will be shown with a 401 status code.
+Requests without an authorization header will still be redirected to the standard login flow.

 If the proxied application requires usage of the "Authorization" header, the setting should be disabled.
+When this setting is disabled, authentik will still attempt to interpret the "Authorization" header, and fall back to the default behaviour if it can't.

 ### Receiving HTTP Basic authentication